We grow beyond organic.

 We Love Bamboo

-There is bamboo for nearly every climate.
-We grow Oldhamii bamboo.
-After seeing this remarkable plant grow so quickly and provide us with an abundance of mulch, we knew we had to propagate it, plus it enhances the look of our food forest and provides cooking fuel and building materials, too.
+There's a variety of bamboo for nearly every climate.
+In our food forest, we grow Oldhamii Bamboo, a remarkable plant that grows quickly and provides us with an abundance of mulch.
+After seeing its benefits firsthand, we knew we had to propagate it.
+It not only enhances the look of our food forest, but also supplies us with cooking fuel and building materials.

 _edited_edited_edite.png)

-Our goal is to grow and forage 100% of our own food and have extra to share
+Our goal is to grow and forage 100% of our own food, with enough extra to share.

 %20(45).png)